mazgi/ansible-galaxy.gentoo-systemd/README.md

 }
 ```

-### Play the Playbook
+### Run the Playbook

-Now, you can play your playbook as follows :clap:
+Now, you can run your playbook as follows :clap:

 ```console
 docker compose exec provisioning ansible-playbook\